Help an orphan become a biomedical engineer

 - $600 – One month of housing

-- $1100 – Health insurance for a semester
+- $1500 – Health insurance for a semester

 Any amount helps - more than you know.

-Raphael at the orphanage
+Raphael at Calvin University

-A Message from Max (His Sponsor)
+A Message from Max (his sponsor)

 In 2016, I met Raphael at his orphanage in Ghana.
 A teacher from my high school was sponsoring the orphanage and organized a trip for 12 students to help at the orphanage for 10 days.
 Raphael was just 12 years old.
-He loved to play soccer, was super energetic, and already spoke Ghanese, English, and French.
+He loved to play soccer, was super energetic, and already spoke Twi, English, and French.
 But the special thing about Raphael was that even though the orphanage was always short of food, clothes, toys, and just about everything, Raphael was always kind and considerate of other people.
-For example, the first time I saw Raphael was when we were at the orphanage handing out toys, clothes, and other things that the orphanage needed.
+For example, the first time I saw Raphael was when we were at the orphanage handing out toys, clothes, and things that the orphanage needed.
 All of the other children came running with their arms out to get the toys.
 Then, they would run back to their beds to put the gift away and immediately turn around to get more.
 Raphael was the only one who stood beside us, giving toys and clothes to the other orphans to make sure that everybody got something, even before he received anything.

 — Max Carter